-I recommend that the Board maintain the rate of return for the Area 5 dealers at 3.5%.
-Milk dealers in Area 5 and across the Commonwealth are facing a serious battle for profitability as fluid milk demand continues to decline year-over-year.
+I recommend that the Board maintain the rate of return for the Area 6 dealers at least 3.4%.
+Milk dealers in Area 6 and across the Commonwealth are facing a serious battle for profitability as fluid milk demand continues to decline year-over-year.

 I reviewed the Statements of Operations for the year ended 12/31/2017 for the six cross-section dealers.
 These are submitted by the dealers on Exhibit B of the PMMB-60 Milk Dealer's Financial Statement.
-The 2017 weighted average rate of return for the Area 5 cross-section dealers was 0.4%.
-This is well below the statutory range of 2.5% to 3.5%.
-Three of the plants had operating losses in 2017.
-The rate of return at the most profitable plant in the cross-section was below 2.5%.
+The 2017 weighted average rate of return for the Area 6 cross-section dealers was -0.1%.
 The Board may be wondering how the rate of return can be that low if the statutory rate of return is set at 3.5%.
 There are many reasons, including the fact that cost replacement lags the period when the operating costs were incurred.
-Given this dismal profit and loss situation, it is essential that the Board continue the 3.5% rate of return.
+Given this dismal profit and loss situation, it is essential that the Board continue the rate of return of at least 3.4%.